 November is among the most heartwarming pages on the calendar.
 Perhaps most notably, the month is synonymous with Thanksgiving, the epitome of fall festivities.
 However, while this holiday falls towards the end of the month, some believe we can set the precedent for a successful November by following an ancient ritual on the 1st – involving a fall staple: cinnamon.

 Cinnamon may famously have its uses in the kitchen (especially around this time of year), but according to an ancient ritual, it also has its uses outside the home, especially around our front doors.
 And, while it may seem surprising that there is a correlation between our front door and this fall spice – the two are, in fact, related.

-Instead, spiritual figures and wellness experts explain that the ritual has a meaning beyond the home, where you will experience the cinnamon's effects.
+Spiritual figures explain that the ritual has a meaning beyond the home, where we will experience the cinnamon's effects.